nextensio/common/go/messages/README.md

 # Generating code

 The protobufs are shared between agent/connectors and the minions.
-Here is how to generate the protobuf code.
-Also agents might be in different languages, so we need instructions on how to generate it for each language
+Here is how to generate the protobuf code for the Go agent (it has to be generated manually).
+The protobuf code for the Rust agent is auto-generated when the Rust agent is built.

 ## Generating go code